Community Policing for Comprehensive Public Safety

 As Mayor, Aaron will personally supervise the reform of our complex civil service hiring system to make it possible to bring our police force back to full strength.
 He will focus on hiring multilingual, minority, and LGBTQ+ officers, with extensive training in community relations and de-escalation training.

-Using $230 million Walgreen settlement to combat fentanyl overdoses
+Using $230 million Walgreen settlement to combat drug overdoses

 Closing down open-air drug supermarkets and providing medical assistance to prevent drug overdoses will be a strong priority for Aaron as Mayor.